ShubhamGhimre/Landing-Page-SAAS/README.md

-﻿# intuji-frontend-internship-challenge
+﻿# Landing Page
-This is my public repo dor the intuji-frontend-internship-challenge
+This is an Landing page made using basic HTML CSS AND JS

 - To Run Project
     1. first clone the repo